 RESP – River Eden Development Project

-RESP has received funding from the Scottish Government’s Nature Restoration Fund, managed by NatureScot for a development project to investigate ways of improving the biodiversity on the River Eden catchment.
+In 2024, RESP received 1 year of funding from the Scottish Government’s Nature Restoration Fund, managed by NatureScot for a development project to investigate ways of improving biodiversity in the River Eden catchment.
+This resulted in a new Storymap which maps habitats, invasive species as well as pressures and opportunities for improvement

 Currently both the River Eden and Motray Water are classified as poors or moderates by SEPA.
 We are committed to changing this.

-Our plan is to gather evidence for the best ways to improve the health of our river and make it more resilient to climate change.
-Our surveys will identify:
+We gathered evidence of the best ways to improve the health of our river and make it more resilient to climate change.
+Our surveys identified:

 • the current state of the river habitat and how it could be improved.